 There are plenty of articles on the internet that describe the differences between psychotherapy and coaching.
 When you are looking for help with an issue, you may be confused about what services to seek.
 The most recently developed of the helping services is coaching.
 It is such a new service that there are no minimum requirements for providers and no licensing laws developed.
 Anyone can call themselves a coach.

 The letters after a coach’s name have no legal definition and may vary depending on the programs he/she has attended.
 It may be more beneficial to find a licensed mental health professional who provides coaching services when you are searching for a coach.
 The process of coaching can be very useful and it is a service that has no stigma attached.
 Coaching is about setting and achieving goals with the assistance of a person who asks you helpful and focused questions.
 Your coach’s emphasis is on your strengths, weaknesses, opportunities and challenges related to the goals you have set.

 At Purple Heart Behavioral Health LLC, we define coaching as helping people achieve targeted goals with specific outcomes and to overcome environmental or internal obstacles that prevent them from reaching his or her potential.

 With executive coaching, the focus is primarily on how to function better in business.
 Some goals may include increasing motivation, enhancing communication skills, and developing better work habits.

-In a coaching role, Dr. Kenzslowe uses her Doctoral Level Behavioral Science expertise, her Master of Business Administration education, college level business teaching and corporate and entrepreneurial experience.
+In a coaching role, with Kenzslowe Consulting LLC, Dr. Kenzslowe uses her Doctoral Level Behavioral Science expertise, her Master of Business Administration education, college level business teaching and corporate and entrepreneurial experience.

-Coaching services with Purple Heart Behavioral Health LLC are based in science and is more strategic, more specific, and time-limited compared to working with those not trained as behavioral scientists.
+Coaching services with Kenzslowe Consulting LLC are based in science and is more strategic, more specific, and time-limited compared to working with those not trained as behavioral scientists.
 At the beginning of a coaching relationship, we will work with you to set goals, the number of sessions, and time limit.

 Limitations of Coaching